 The Red Sangria, also available in white, will instantly transport you to the Mediterranean coast.
 It contains brandy, white port, and sparkling wine which makes the perfect combination for an evening by the sea.
 The Mai Tai which comes in an ombre of red and orange is made with Plantation Pineapple Rum, red bitters, Curaçao with a hint of lime for an extra touch of flavor.

-The Laguna Pearn, made with a black salted rim, contains Roca Patrón Silver and Hennessy.
-It is an interesting combination elevated by the lime juice and agave.
+The Laguna Pearl is accented with a black salted rim and contains Roca Patrón Silver and Hennessy.
 This beautifully presented cocktail is a favorite among returning customers and it tastes even better than it looks!

 For appetizers, we sampled the lobster tostadas which were petite, but extremely flavorful.
 They were topped with chipotle mayo, adding a hint of spice, and a sliver of avocado to complete the presentation.
 The elote was grilled to perfection, topped with a combination of chile, lime, mayo, and fresh cotija cheese.
 Once again, the chefs at Las Brisas have taken traditional Mexican dishes and elevated them to a new level!